+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-This database (Excel) product covers the Mexico data center market portfolio analysis, which provides the following information on the colocation data centers:
+This database (Excel) product covers the Mexico data center market portfolio analysis, providing the following information on colocation data centers:

 • Locations covered: Bajio region of Mexico, Cuernavaca, Guadalajara, Hermosillo, Heroica Veracruz, Mérida, Mexico City, Monterrey, Puebla, Querétaro, Quintana Roo, San Luis, San Miguel de Allende, Tepotzotlán, Tuxtla Gutiérrez, Villahermosa, Xalapa.